catalystneuro/axel-lab-to-nwb/README.md

 After activating the correct environment, the conversion function can be used in different forms:

 **1. Imported and run from a python script:** <br/>
-Here's an example: we'll grab the data from the same experiment but stored in different `.npz` files and save it to a single `.nwb` file.
+Here's an example: we'll grab the data from the same experiment but stored in different `.npz` and `.mat` files and save it to a single `.nwb` file.
 ```python
 from axel_lab_to_nwb import conversion_function
 import yaml